Banner

 Decision Guidance Systems and Applications to Manufacturing, Power Grids, Supply Chain and IoT

-Alexander Brodsky, Computer Science, George Mason University, United States
+Alexander Brodsky, George Mason University, United States

 Empirical Approach to Learning from Data (Streams)

-Plamen Angelov, School of Computing and Communications, Lancaster University, United Kingdom
+Plamen Angelov, Lancaster University, United Kingdom

 Software Defined Cities